cravingsleep/nvim/readme.md

 The status line at the bottom of the editor is provided by [lualine](https://github.com/nvim-lualine/lualine.nvim).

-The status line displays the mode, git branch, lsp status, filesize and cursor position.
+The status line displays the mode, git branch, filename, lsp status, filesize and cursor position.

 ### Treesitter